 Gratitude isn't innate.
 It's taught.
 So is the art of the personal thank you note.

 Parents have to lead by example and model how to be gracious and receive with grace.
 A big part of that is giving thanks.
 Since it's the season on giving, I carve time out to teach my children to look at each gift with joy.
 Someone took the time, money and effort to pick something special out for them.
 Even if they don't immediately LOVE that new pair of long underwear, I expect them to smile, say "thank you" and send a note after.
+Note: this post contains affiliate links and we may earn commissions off your purchases.

 Having kids write thank you notes is a must to teach them to be grateful.
 Here are some ideas in how to get them to write great notes of appreciation.